AndrewHavis/aph-web/README.md

 This repository contains the code behind my personal website at http://www.andrew-havis.co.uk/.
 If you would like to run this locally, please feel free to clone or fork this repository, and then do the following.

-1. Install the dependencies using the following command: npm install && bower install
+1. Install the dependencies using `npm install && bower install`.

-2. Ensure that the `grunt-cli` package is installed: npm install -g grunt-cli
+2. Ensure that the `grunt-cli` package is installed: `npm install -g grunt-cli`

 3. Add in the required API keys as described below.